-This is one question that has been haunting app marketers forever and we totally relate.
+This is one question that has been haunting app marketers forever, and we totally relate.
 You ask users to sign up after a download and they leave the app.
 You recommend a purchase to them and they abandon the app to look for an alternative.
 Basically, if there’s anything you want them to do – it’s rarely going to happen.

 That’s where the importance of a user journey comes in.

-Here’s understanding the core steps of an effective user journey that maps the user activity from discovery to purchase.
+Here are the core steps of an effective user journey that maps the user activity from discovery to purchase.

 App discovery / App awareness